PAKASystemPro/paka-intelligence-hub/decision-log.md

 - **2025-07-12**: **MILESTONE**: The Nth Order Cohort Analysis, including the "Drill-Down" and "Opportunity List" backend logic, is complete and verified against reference data.
 The entire backend for the MVP is finished.

 - **2025-07-13**: **MILESTONE**: The complete backend analysis engine is finished and verified.
 All database functions and TypeScript logic for Nth order retention and drill-downs are working correctly and have been tested against reference data.

+- **2025-07-14**: **FINAL DATA SYNC STRATEGY**: After hitting intractable local environment issues with direct database writes from Node.js, the definitive, successful process was established:
+    1.  **Generate SQL Files**: A Node.js script (`sync-shopify-history.ts`) is used to fetch the complete history from the Shopify API.
+Its sole purpose is to generate a series of dependency-ordered (`01_`, `02_`, etc.) and intelligently chunked SQL files.
+    2.  **Execute via Editor**: These generated SQL files are then executed **manually** in the Supabase SQL Editor.
+This bypasses all local network and Node.js environment issues and uses the only proven, reliable method for writing data.
+    3.  **Enrich via Editor**: After all raw data is loaded, a final set of SQL `UPDATE` queries are run manually in the editor to enrich the data (calculate `orders_count`, `cohort_month`, `initial_product_group`, etc.).
+    - **Note**: This is the established process for a **one-time historical load**.
+A different, fully automated solution (e.g., using database triggers) will be required for daily syncs in a future milestone.